kave-me/Sana/README.md

 canvas-sketch one --output=pathToOutput

 ```
-After lunching the last command canvas-sketch will give you a URL to start your journey.
+After launching the last command canvas-sketch will give you a URL to start your journey.

 ## Demo